benignware/wp-bootstrap-hooks/README.md

 ## Usage

 Included are solutions for Comments, Gallery, Navbar, Pagination, Search Form and Widgets.
-With exception of the Pagination-Hook, you're done with requiring source files.
+Any hook can be used independently from each other by requiring the corresponding source files.

 ### Comments

 Comments are rendered as nested media-objects.

 You can customize the label 'Comment' by utilizing the `bootstrap_comments_options`-filter:

 ```php
 // Customize Comment Label